Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

 +   ####    Basic S3 workflow

     First, we move our data into  Amazon S3.
 It accepts data of all file types.
-Although there is no limit to the amout of data that can be stored, individual objects must be less than 5 terabytes (TB).
+Although there is no limit to the amount of data that can be stored, individual objects must be less than 5 terabytes (TB).

     The data is stored as objects in an S3 bucket.
-Each obejct has a unique identifier.
+Each object has a unique identifier.

     Using the unique identifier, we can use the objects in applications or to analyze data.